aaronsharma/SEGP/Product Report.md

 **Approximately 40% of global CO2 emissions are emitted from electricity generation **

 One way to help limit future damage is to reduce CO2 emissions, and one way to do that is to decrease our use of electricity.
 That is where Glacier View comes in.

+**By creating a glacier that represents the electricty power consumption of the individual users, we will use the artifice of demonstrating either the destruction or growth of the ice to give the user a personal interest in modifying their own behaviour.**

 Sources: